Skip navigation

 ADVOCACY DIRECTOR

 In her work bringing civil society together to make the renewable energy transformation fantastic for regions and the environment, Lu brings advocacy strategy and systems thinking developed over ten years as an activist, campaigner and policy communicator.
 Growing up in regional Victoria, Lu has an instinct for fairness and for bridging political divides.
-Lu is based in Far North Queensland and enjoys long bike rides to the beach.
+Lu is based in Melbourne and enjoys long bike rides to the beach.
 Lu holds an MA in International Development and a BA in Psychological Science.

 Toby Thorpe